KILTprotocol/portablegabi-tutorial/src/5_with_chain.md

   });

   // (4.2) claimer builds presentation with revoked credential
-  // note: he needs to update as the credential was build before timeAtRev const presentation = await claimer
+  // note: they need to update as the credential was build before timeAtRev const presentation = await claimer
     .buildPresentation({
       credential,